mit-submit/submit-users-guide/source/running.rst

 via XRootD
 **********

-You can add something like the following in your script that gets executed on the worker-node to copy your output back to the subMIT ceph space,
+You can add something like the following in your script that gets executed on the worker-node to copy your output back to the SubMIT ceph space,

 .. code-block:: sh